ITR Filing Deadline Missed? Last chance to claim your tax refund.

 • Secure & SafeSecure & Safe

 Intimation u/s 143(1) is issued by the income tax department once your return is processed.
-Read below to know more.
+However, you need to respond to the notice ASAP.
+In this guide, we will understand the meaning of notice u/s 143(1) and how to respond to it.

 Intimation u/s 143(1)